nanovazquez/design-first-api-workshop/exercises/exercise-3/README.md

 # Exercise 3: Creating a real service that implements your OAS document

 In this exercise, you will learn how to leverage SwaggerHub to generate an implementation of your API with just a few clicks.
-Then, you will then update your API document to point to this real implementation, instead of the API Auto Mocking integration you were using in the previous steps.
+Then, you will update your API document to point to this real implementation, instead of the API Auto Mocking integration you were using in the previous steps.
 Finally, you will see how easy is to refresh your clients/consumers to start receiving information from your real backend.

 ## What is a Server Stub